14-17 June 2018

 official selection: Darya von Berner, Charles Sandison, Eugenio Ampudia and Juan Lopez.

-Only after the mid-twentieth century — with the exception of some notable precedents — do women become recognized as producers of meaning and knowledge, on an equal footing with men.
-But they are still absent, as shown by the Bechdel test (1985) as well as others, which measure the active presence of female characters in the cinema and the importance of their roles.
-Applying this test to the University of Salamanca’s historical facade, it is established that of the 26 human representations (not counting angels and fauns), 21 are masculine and 4 or 5 are feminine (according to the different investigators): a visibility of four to one.
+The Bechdel test measures the active presence of female characters in the cinema and the importance of their roles.
+Applying this test to the University of Salamanca´s historical façade, it is established that of the 26 human representations (not counting angels and fauns), 21 are masculine and 4 or 5 are feminine (according to different investigators): a visibility of four to one.

 The myth of Venus Genetrix, the mother goddess, has the potential to make visible, not so much that ancient world, but above all a world of which is ours in which women are missing.

 When the figure of Venus appears in fullness, the public is illuminated in the Patio de Escuelas, converted into a space of self-expression, mutual recognition and transmission where social networks act as a space for citizen participation.

 Share in: #veravenus